Eroscardenas/Optimization-umg/README.md

-# Optimization-umg
+# Welcome to the classs of Optimization at  UMG
-This is the repository for Optimization class at UMG 2023
+**In this repository you can find the related homework and activities of the lecture**